Ahmad Shah Khagga

-Ahmad Shah Khagga is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
+Ahmad Shah Khagga (born 24 September 1966) is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 Previously he was a Member of the Provincial Assembly of the Punjab from May 2013 to May 2018.
 He has been member of privilege committee and member of planning and development committee from 2013 to 2018.
 He was also in office as Parliamentary Secretary of Energy.

 Early life

 He was born on 24 September 1966 in Pakpattan.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) (PML-Q) from Constituency PP-229 (Pakpattan-III) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Muslim League (Q) (PML-Q) from PP-229 (Pakpattan-III) in the 2013 Punjab provincial election.

-In April 2018, he left PML-Q and joined Pakistan Tehreek-e-Insaf (PTI).
+In April 2018, he left the PML-Q and joined the Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to the Provincial Assembly of the Punjab as a candidate of PTI from Constituency PP-193 (Pakpattan-III) in 2018 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of the PTI from PP-193 (Pakpattan-III) in the 2018 Punjab provincial election.